 The University should be a place of work and study for students, faculty, and staff that is free of all forms of discrimination, sexual intimidation and exploitation.
-Therefore, UAFS will not tolerate unlawful harassment and/or discrimination of any student or by any student.

-Because of recent changes in federal requirements, any student discipline case involving allegations of sexual harassment, sexual discrimination, other forms of discrimination based on protected status, sexual assault, sexual violence, sexual exploitation, stalking, domestic abuse, relationship violence or retaliation related to any of the above will be handled in accordance with the procedures outlined in the University of Arkansas - Fort Smith Campus Policy and Procedure for Sexual Misconduct, Discrimination, Harassment, and Retaliation (Title IX) Complaints: July 2014, beginning on page 30 of this Handbook.
+Therefore, UAFS will not tolerate unlawful harassment and/ or discrimination of any student or by any student.
+Because of recent changes in federal requirements, any student discipline case involving allegations of sexual harassment, sexual discrimination, other forms of discrimination based on protected status, sexual assault, sexual violence, sexual exploitation, stalking, domestic abuse, relationship violence or retaliation related to any of the above will be handled in accordance with the procedures outlined in the University of Arkansas - Fort Smith "University of Arkansas Fort Smith Campus Policy and Procedure for Sexual Misconduct, Discrimination, Harassment, and Retaliation (Title IX) Complaints: July 2014": July 2014.
 Below are the definitions from the new sexual misconduct policy.